![]() |

 centers, including venues such as Disney and Blockbuster Golf and

-Games in Sunrise, FL.
 Friedman has also managed to merge his musical and hi-tech interests

 by inventing an unusual and popular line of musical instruments